JOIN OUR CHORUS!

 We welcome new singers in every voice part!

-Led by Interim Chorus Director Sarah Paquet, our passionate chorus consists of up to 80 music professionals and enthusiasts from Massachusetts and Vermont.
+Led by Chorus Director Sarah Paquet, our passionate chorus consists of up to 80 music professionals and enthusiasts from Massachusetts and Vermont.

 The chorus meets once a week (excluding concert week schedules), and performs pieces ranging from chant to pops, and from Mozart to Part.
 We generally perform with the orchestra two to three times per season, and special concerts or performance opportunities are sometimes added in advance of the season.